be9/integrity-twitter/README.markdown

 Integrity (forked by pat nakajima for purely aesthetic reasons)
 =========

+TODO: add confit option for twitter names of people to DM or @reply when the build goes red.

 [Integrity][] is your friendly automated Continuous Integration server.

 Integrity Twitter Notifier